jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 SQLite ODBC
 -----------

-To connect Access to our Chap2.sqlite database, we need a **driver**, a bit of code that will allow the SQLite database to connect to Microsoft Access.
+To connect Access to our Chap2.sqlite database, we need a “driver”, which is a code snippet that will allow the SQLite database to connect to Microsoft Access.
 We will be using an ODBC driver, which stands for Open Database Connectivity.
 You can obtain the SQLite driver from
 <a href="http://www.ch-werner.de/sqliteodbc/" class="uri">http://www.ch-werner.de/sqliteodbc/</a>.
-Make sure you select the appropriate driver for your machine (Windows or Mac), and install it.
+Make sure you select the appropriate driver for your machine’s operating system, and install it.
 As of this writing, we have been using the SQLite3 ODBC Driver on a machine running Windows 10 with no problems.

-Download the driver for your machine, and install it.
+Download the driver for your machine and install it.
 Then follow these steps for Windows users (Mac users may need a different approach):

 1. Navigate to your computer’s ODBC Data Source Administrator.
-You can likely search on “ODBC” to find this, and it should look something like shown below.
+You can likely search “ODBC” to find this on your machine, and it should look something like the below.
 Under the User DSN tab, click the Add button.

 <kbd>